holoviz-dev/blog/posts/lumen_1.0/index.md

 ## What is Lumen AI?

-Let's quickly recap the core ideas and design behind Lumen AI.
-Lumen AI is an open-source framework for **conversational data exploration and analysis** that combines large language models with a structured, declarative execution model.
+Before diving any deeper let's recap, Lumen AI is an open-source framework for **conversational data exploration and analysis** that combines large language models with a structured, declarative execution model.
 It allows users to explore data, generate SQL, build transformations, and produce visualizations using natural language, while keeping every step inspectable, editable, and reproducible.

 Unlike chat-only tools, Lumen is designed around **explicit data pipelines and typed execution plans**.
 LLMs are used to propose transformations, analyses, and visual outputs, but those proposals are expressed as concrete, serializable specifications that can be validated, re-run, shared, or extended with custom Python logic.
 Because Lumen is built on Panel and the broader HoloViz ecosystem, it can render rich interactive outputs, from tables and charts to full dashboards—directly as part of the workflow.

 At its core, Lumen is not just a chat interface over data, but a framework for building **auditable, extensible, AI-assisted data applications**, where conversational exploration is the entry point rather than the end state.

+## A First Look at Using Lumen

+A typical Lumen session starts with a question, but it does not end with a single answer.

+You might begin by asking:

+> *“How has monthly revenue changed by product category over the past year?”*

+From there, Lumen walks through a structured flow:

+1. **Interpret the intent**
+   The `Planner` translates the question into a concrete plan: what data is needed, which tables to query, and how results should be grouped or aggregated.

+2. **Generate and expose SQL**
+   The `SQlAgent` produces a SQL query, executes it, and shows both the result and the query itself.
+You can inspect it, edit it, or reuse it directly.

+3. **Produce a visualization**
+   Based on the result, the `VegaLiteAgent` generates a Vega-Lite specification to visualize the data.
+The specification is visible and editable, just like the SQL.

+4. **Iterate conversationally**
+   You can refine the analysis with follow-up questions—filter a category, change the aggregation, or add a comparison—and Lumen updates only the affected steps.

+5. **Turn exploration into something reusable**
+   At any point, the steps taken so far can become part of a report or a larger workflow, re-run against fresh data or combined with additional analyses.

+The key difference is that nothing disappears.
+Each step produces explicit artifacts that remain part of the session, making it easy to understand how a result was produced and to build on it over time.

+This makes Lumen well suited for workflows that start with open-ended exploration but need to evolve into repeatable analysis, shared reports, or data applications.

 ## Lessons Learned